Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_quack_shop_sync                         0       // Whether quacks should have all weapons that vanilla traitors have in their weapon shop ttt_parasite_shop_sync                      0       // Whether parasites should have all weapons that vanilla traitors have in their weapon shop ttt_informant_shop_sync                     0       // Whether informants should have all weapons that vanilla traitors have in their weapon shop
+ttt_quack_shop_sync                         0       // Whether quacks should have all weapons that vanilla traitors have in their weapon shop ttt_parasite_shop_sync                      0       // Whether parasites should have all weapons that vanilla traitors have in their weapon shop ttt_informant_shop_sync                     0       // Whether informants should have all weapons that vanilla traitors have in their weapon shop ttt_spy_shop_sync                           0       // Whether spies should have all weapons that vanilla traitors have in their weapon shop

 // Detective Role Shop Sync (Server or round must be restarted for changes to take effect) ttt_paladin_shop_sync                       0       // Whether paladins should have all weapons that vanilla detectives have in their weapon shop